-The Company derives fees (e.g. annual management charges) and incurs costs (e.g. adviser fund based renewal commissions) which are linked to the performance of the underlying assets.
+The Company derives fees which are linked to the performance of the underlying assets.
 Therefore future earnings will be affected by equity and property market performance.

 Equity price sensitivity testing

 A movement in equity prices would impact the fee income that is based on the market value of the investments held for the clients.
 The sensitivity is applied as a shock to equity prices at the start of the year.